North Korean orchestra to perform in South during Olympics amid easing tensions

 The two sides agreed that the orchestra would stage performances in the capital, Seoul, and at Gangneung, near Pyeongchang, the South's Unification Ministry said in a statement.

-The North asked that the art troupe cross the border by foot via Panmunjom, located in the demilitarised zone where a North Korean soldier staged a daring defection to the South in November, a ministry official told Reuters.
+Lee Woo-sung, Seoul's chief negotiator, said the North had asked that the art troupe cross the border by foot via Panmunjom, located in the demilitarised zone where a North Korean soldier staged a daring defection to the South in November.

 The North will dispatch a preliminary inspection team "at the earliest possible time" to hammer out logistics such as the performance venue, stage conditions and the installation of equipment, according to a joint press release.